aodanosullivan/performance-engineering-solutions/source/team/index.md

 ![Pablo](img/team/pablo.profile-150x150.jpg)

 Hello, my name is Pawel Popiolek.
 I'm 28 years in IT industry.
-Proud member of Performance Engineering Team at Sabre Polska.
+Proud member of Performance Engineering Team for 15 years.

-Worked in different projects including ATSE, SSI, PNR Services by helping application teams with testing, implementation, integration, tuning and scaling Sabre applications.
+Worked in different projects by helping development teams with testing, implementation, integration, tuning and scaling their applications.

-Since 2018 engaged with performance testing, tuning and guidance in different cloud environments like AWS, NGP/Openshift, GCP/GKE helping with integratin PLAB As a Service solution in customer’s CI/CD pipelines.
+Since 2018 engaged with performance testing, tuning and guidance in different cloud environments like AWS, Openshift, GCP/GKE helping with integration different testing solutions in customer’s CI/CD pipelines.

-Introducing & leading Chaos Engineering initiative for Sabre applications
+Working on different implementation of Chaos Engineering.

 ---